Art-Sells/HPM/MASS/LPP/LPPCodeBase/FAFE/README.md

 - **Runtime telemetry:**
   - `OffsetFlipped`, `Swap`, and treasury donations for Grafana ingestion.
   - `scripts/read-onchain-prices.ts` remains the lightweight sanity check for reserve/price drift.
-- **AI + treasury dashboards:** integrate logs from `run-fafe-flow` and future AI controllers into Arells’ monitoring stack (Notion/Kibana) to track TVL, premium capture, and refill cadence.
+- **AI + treasury dashboards (2-3 days):** integrate logs from `run-fafe-flow` and future AI controllers into Arells’ monitoring stack (Notion/Kibana) to track TVL, premium capture, and refill cadence, test with 10 FAFE operations per dqy (1 each pool)? and calculate new FAFE operations.
 - **Security & scale:**
   - Expand spec coverage (reentrancy, pause paths, daily-cap removal).
   - Prepare for 6→N pool scaling by parameterizing `FAFEFactory` and `FAFETreasury` with offset templates.